gardner/vibe-athon/docs/ship/qa-checklist.md

 - [ ] Players receive feedback when they make smart decisions.
 - [ ] Recap or summary reinforces what was learned.

-## Accessibility
+## Packaging & Performance

-- [ ] Keyboard-only playthrough works start to finish.
+- [ ] Project zips to under 25 MB with no nested archives.
-- [ ] Text has strong contrast and readable font sizes.
+- [ ] Media assets load quickly; large files are compressed or trimmed.
-- [ ] Captions or visual cues exist for key audio moments.
+- [ ] DevTools console is free of missing file paths or API key errors.

-## Offline & Performance

-- [ ] Game runs flawlessly in airplane mode.
-- [ ] No external network requests fire in DevTools.
-- [ ] Assets load quickly and don’t freeze the experience.

-## Polish
+## Demo Ready

-- [ ] Credits, licences, and acknowledgements are visible.
+- [ ] README includes controls, credits, and tool usage.
-- [ ] Instructions are easy to find mid-game.
+- [ ] Two-minute pitch rehearsed using the [Demo Script](/ship/demo-script).
-- [ ] PLACEHOLDER screenshot saved for submission form.
+- [ ] PLACEHOLDER screenshot saved for the submission form.

 All good?
 High-five your team, celebrate the win, and roll into the submission flow.